dt-demos/azure-devops-dt-extension/README.md

 You can reach out to rob.jahn@dynatrace.com with questions.

-# Build and publish using copy of the REPO
+# Build and publish using copy of this extension

 _**NOTE: The instructions and helper scripts assume MacOS.**_

 ## Prerequisites

-1. Create or have access to add extenstions to a [Azure DevOps account](https://visualstudio.microsoft.com/team-services/)
+1. Create or have access to add extensions to a [Azure DevOps account](https://visualstudio.microsoft.com/team-services/)

 1. Create Azure Marketplace publisher account - See this [Microsoft guide](https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=vsts#createpublisher) for help